LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Sensor Selection

-The selection process for possible magnetic field sensors initially focisses on the most common and cost-effective ones, especially those that are already used in smartphones and are therefore widely available.
+The selection process for possible magnetic field sensors initially focuses on the most common and cost-effective ones, especially those that are already used in smartphones and are therefore widely available.

 A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kinds of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
 The integration of integrated temperature sensors represents a significant enhancement that will later enable precise temperature compensation.